garden-io/garden/docs/reference/commands.md

     Examples:

-        garden deploy              # deploy all modules in the project garden deploy my-service   # only deploy my-service garden deploy --force      # force re-deploy of modules, even if they're already deployed garden deploy --watch      # watch for changes to code garden deploy --env stage  # deploy your services to an environment called stage
+        garden deploy                         # deploy all modules in the project garden deploy my-service              # only deploy my-service garden deploy --force                 # force re-deploy of modules, even if they're already deployed garden deploy --watch                 # watch for changes to code garden deploy --hot-reload=my-service # deploys all services, with hot reloading enabled for my-service garden deploy --env stage             # deploy your services to an environment called stage

 ##### Usage